Chibale Zambia: types of spirit possession

 History of Mwami possession

 Chibale Zambia: types of spirit possession.
-Mwami possession presumably is a transformation of the rare bamukaMwami possession found in the Lenje and Lamba areas as well as in the south of Congo in the first half of the previous century.9See Madan (1913: 141) and for the Lenje/Lamba area: Doke (1927: 524, 525 and 1931: 258-267) and Heintze (1970: 40).
+Mwami possession is presumably a transformation of the rare bamukaMwami possession found in the Lenje and Lamba areas as well as in the south of Congo, in the first half of the previous century.9See Madan (1913: 141) and for the Lenje/Lamba area: Doke (1927: 524, 525 and 1931: 258-267) and Heintze (1970: 40).
 See also Smith & Dale (1920, ii: 140f) and van Binsbergen (1979: 175).

 Marchal (1933: 153) gives an impression of the rarity of this type of mediumship around 1930.
-In the eastern Lamba area there was one mukaMwami and in the Aushi region there were two.
+In the eastern Lamba area, there was one mukaMwami, and in the Aushi region, there were two.

 See also Mwami songs and dances.